Practical review

 Overview of Weekly Payments in NSW

-- Can payments drop after 13 weeks?
+- Can the rate change after the first 13 paid or payable weeks?
 Yes.
-For many workers the statutory rate changes at 13 weeks and again later.
+For many workers the statutory formula changes after the aggregate first entitlement period.

 - Is PIAWE the only issue?
 No. Work capacity decisions, treatment disputes, and threshold evidence often drive the outcome.